Isolated vs. Non-Isolated DC-DC Converters:Key Differences, Selection Guide & Use Cases

 • In the fields of Internet of Things (IoT), smart manufacturing, and industrial automation, sensor nodes are typically space-constrained, power-limited, and operate at voltages close to the system power supply.
 Non-isolated DC-DC converters can provide stable voltages in extremely small packages, support low-power modes, extend battery life, and maintain measurement accuracy and system stability.

-Isolated vs. Non-Isolated DC-DC Converters: Key Differences;
+Isolated vs. Non-Isolated DC-DC Converters: Key Differences

 Understanding the differences between the two types of DC-DC converters is crucial for design decisions when choosing the appropriate type.
 The following are the main comparison items and technical specifications: